Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/requirements/features-and-requirements.md

   - Account Creation/Account Logins/Custom Tile Creation/Tile Navigation will all be popups that appear overtop of the main screen, ensuring the app is not confusing to navigate.

 - The image recognition feature will be performant with respect to the users internet connection- a user can expect a result in 4-5 seconds.

+- When a user presses a tile for audio output, the audio will play slowly and clearly.
+It is important for this audio to be understandable for users with varying levels of language mastery.